-Notification of Awards
+Notification of Awards - Aid Offer

-Notification of awards will be in the form of a tentative award letter mailed to the student as soon as awards are packaged by the Financial Aid Office.
+Notification of awards will be in the form of an Aid Offer in the student's E-Central Account inbox as soon as awards are packaged by the Financial Aid Office.
 Contained in the letter will be further instructions and paperwork needed to finalize their aid for the year.
 Disbursement Notification letters will be mailed to students before their scheduled disbursement.
-For those students who have been awarded aid.
-Disbursement of financial aid will be made by the 60th day of the semester start.
-Aid is awarded for one academic year (summer, fall, spring).Students are able to fill out the FAFSA in October for the following school year.
+For those students who have been awarded aid and completed the necessary paperwork, will be disbursed before the 60th day of the semester start.
+Aid is awarded for one academic year (summer, fall, spring).
+Students are able to fill out the FAFSA in October for the following school year.